SignalGamma

 What IV range is best for selling options?

 There is no universal threshold, but many premium sellers focus on stocks with IV above their own historical median.
-An IV rank above 50 — meaning current IV is higher than half of all readings over the past year — generally indicates elevated premiums that favor selling.
-Extremely high IV above the 80th percentile is even more favorable but carries additional risk if the elevated volatility is driven by a legitimate upcoming event.
+An IV rank above 50 generally indicates elevated premiums that favor selling.
+Extremely high IV can be favorable but carries additional event risk.

 Why filter by minimum volume?